farithadnan/webp-converter/README.md

 Refer to the **Usage** section for more details.

 ### Development Setup (Using `requirements.txt`)
-For development and testing, install the required dependencies using:
+For development and testing, create your `virtual env`, activate it and then install the required dependencies using:
 ```bash
 pip install -r requirements.txt
 ```